kurves/Deploy-Infrastructure-as-Code-IaC/README.md

 ### Scripts
 * `network.yml`-
-* `servers.yml` - use this to provision your server
+* `servers.yml` - Defines various resources such as security groups, auto scaling group, launch configuration and load balancers.

 ### Hints

 - Use DependsOn attribute Because NAT Gateways and Internet Gateway attachments aren’t automatic and take some time to provision.
 -  Don’t attempt to write it all at once!

+## Servers and Security Groups